-- brushes: these brushes are great for all kinds of painting .
-I like using those with a nice pointed tip for watercolors, they are great for washes, and for finer details
+- brushes: I like using brushes with a nice pointed tip for watercolors, they are great for washes, and for finer details

 Here’s the video to show you how easy it is!
 I will explain the steps with screen captures next.

 Mark the main trunks of the two trees with light brown color.
 We can always darken them later.

 Load the brush with lots of water and wash the canopy area of the first tree you are going to paint.

 Mix some shades of green, yellow, and rust orange colors you see in the first leaves of spring trees.
 Use lots of water and paint to make little puddles.
 Dip the crumpled paper into the puddles of colors and dab it gently onto the wet paper.